MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductCategory.md

 ms.author: cdmditeam
 ---

-# Product category in CloudforSustainabilitySharedDataModel(ProductCategory)
+# Product category in Cloud for Sustainability Shared Data Model(ProductCategory)

 Represents category of a product.
 Can be associated with a parent product category.
 It is used in reports.